How to unblock a drip irrigation system is a frequently asked question to Grekkon Limited’s irrigation engineers by farmers.

 Why Hydrogen Peroxide is best to clean drip irrigation systems.

 i.
 It is environmentally friendly because it does not contaminate the soil, and does not harm the aquifer

 ii.
 Indirectly, it makes more oxygen available for the soil, and the plants.
 H2O2 prevents the accumulation of bacterial slime in the sub-main pipes and drip lines

 iii.
 It cleans the irrigation system of accumulated organic deposits and bacterial slime.
 It oxidizes micro-elements (such as iron and sulfur), and trace elements (such as manganese)

 Apply a concentration of 500ppm or 500mg/L in the main irrigation tank.

-Monthly, add hydrogen peroxide in basin water to remove any bacterial slime and/or organic deposits within the screen or disc filter.
+Monthly, add hydrogen peroxide in basin water.
+This is to remove any bacterial slime and/or organic deposits within the screen or disc filter.